 Yale funds virtually all Ph.D. students for five years.
 What happens if you need more time to complete your dissertation?
 If you’re in the sciences or engineering, you’re usually covered by your adviser’s research grants, but what if you’re studying French or sociology?
-We’re proud to tell you that Yale is the first graduate school to provide funding for our sixth-year students in the humanities and social sciences.
+We’re proud to tell you that Yale is the first graduate school to provide funding for eligible sixth-year students in the humanities and social sciences.

 To be eligible for funding through the Sixth-Year Initiative, you must: